-The Drinking Water Division at the Department of Health and Human Services administers the State's regulations governing PWSs, Title 179 NAC 2 through 26, promulgated under the State's SDWA pursuant to and in accordance with the federal SDWA.
+The Drinking Water Program at the NDEE administers the State's regulations governing PWSs, Title 179 NAC 2 through 26, promulgated under the State's SDWA pursuant to and in accordance with the federal SDWA.
 State regulations must be at least as stringent as the federal regulations.

 Public water systems provide water to approximately 80% of the people of Nebraska.
 Private domestic wells, which are not regulated under the SDWA, provide water for other 20% of Nebraskans.
 Most of the water Nebraskans drink is ground water and only five public water systems in the state obtain their drinking water from surface water.
-Another 55 systems purchase water from those five systems.
+Another 62 systems purchase water from those five systems.
 In addition, 6 systems utilize ground water under the influence of surface water (GWUDI), and 25 additional systems purchase water from those six systems.
-The remaining 1,102 systems use ground water, and an additional 127 systems purchase their water from another ground water system.
+The remaining 1,099 systems use ground water, and an additional 126 systems purchase their water from another ground water system.

-\Percentages rounded to nearest 1%
+^{}Percentages rounded to nearest 1%

-Nebraska's Drinking Water Division's Activities
+Nebraska's Drinking Water Program's Activities

-The Drinking Water Division has 31 full time equivalent positions (FTEs).
-The Monitoring and Compliance Section has 9, the Engineering Section has 8, the Field Services and Training Section has 12, and 2 FTEs contribute to the administration of the program.
+Thirty-seven (37) full-time employees charge all or a portion of their time to support the Drinking Water Program.
+The Monitoring and Compliance Section has nine (9), the Field Services and

+Training Section has 12, the Engineering Section has 15 and one (1) contributes to the administration of the program.

-Drinking Water Field Services and Training Section
+Drinking Water Field Services, Water Operator Training, and Capacity Development

-The Field Services and Training (FS&T) Section encompasses four separate but related areas of responsibility:
+These areas encompass four separate, but related areas of responsibility:

-- 1. Field Services (inspections, operator assistance, etc.)
+- 1) Field Services (inspections, operator assistance, etc.)

-- 2. Water Operator Training
+- 2) Water Operator Training

-- 3. Capacity Development, and
+- 3) Capacity Development, and

-- 4. Water System Security
+- 4) Water System Security

-FS&T staff include a supervisor, eight field representatives, a training coordinator, and a capacity development coordinator.
-FS&T staff conduct sanitary surveys, train public water system operators, attend and present information at continuing education programs for water operators, assist public water systems (PWSs) with Level 1 and Level 2 assessments, during emergency situations, and help public water systems to achieve or maintain adequate technical, financial, and managerial capacity.
+Field Services staff include a supervisor, and eight field representatives.
+The Water Operator Training and Capacity Development components of the program are overseen by a training coordinator, and capacity development coordinator, respectively.
+Staff within these areas conduct sanitary surveys, train public water system operators, attend and present information at continuing education programs for water operators, assist public water systems (PWSs) with Level 1 and Level 2 assessments, provide support during emergency situations, and help public water systems to achieve or maintain adequate technical, financial, and managerial capacity.
 There are eight field areas located throughout the State to provide close contact and timely assistance to Nebraska's public water systems.